 Slowdown in Chinese spending on infrastructure and raw materials, the subsequent slowdown in mining activities and soft consumer spending, due to weak household disposable income, hit container activity in 2019.
-Port handling during the year declined by 2.0%2 but fiscal and monetary policies are expected to stimulate investment and support growth going forward.
+Port handling during the year declined by 2.0%2 but fiscal and monetary China are unlikely to resume at previous levels policies are expected to stimulate investment and support growth going forward.